 Soil: Moist but well-drained soil (chalk, sand or loam).
 Alkaline to neutral pH.

 Conditions: Full sun or dappled shade.
-Plant in a west or south facing aspect, in either an exposed or sheltered possition.
+Best in a west or south facing aspect.

 Type: Annual or herbaceous perennial.